willzywiec/transport/README.md

 removes all MCNP 'comou', 'out', 'runtp', and 'srct' files from a directory

 **slicem.py**
-turns the first sphere in a MCNP input deck into a series of conical frustums with a user-defined number of segments
+turns the first sphere in an MCNP input deck into a series of conical frustums with a user-defined number of segments

 Misc
 ==========